Saint-Denis, Réunion

 Saint-Denis (/ˌsæ̃dəˈniː/, /fr/; Sin-Dni), unofficially Saint-Denis de La Réunion (/fr/) for disambiguation, is the prefecture (administrative capital) of the French overseas department and region of Réunion, in the Indian Ocean.
 It is located at the island's northernmost point, close to the mouth of the Rivière Saint-Denis.

-Saint-Denis is the most populous commune in the French overseas departments and the nineteenth most populous in all of France.
-At the 2021 census, there were 319,141 inhabitants in the metropolitan area of Saint-Denis (as defined by INSEE), 154,765 of whom lived in the city (commune) of Saint-Denis proper and the remainder in the neighbouring communes of La Possession, Sainte-Marie, Sainte-Suzanne, Saint-André, and Bras-Panon.
+Saint-Denis is the most populous commune in the French overseas departments and the twentieth most populous in all of France.
+At the 2023 census, there were 326,743 inhabitants in the metropolitan area of Saint-Denis (as defined by INSEE), 155,634 of whom lived in the city (commune) of Saint-Denis proper and the remainder in the neighbouring communes of La Possession, Sainte-Marie, Sainte-Suzanne, Saint-André, and Bras-Panon.

 History

 Foundation

 Saint-Denis was founded in 1669 by Étienne Regnault, the first governor of Bourbon Island (as La Réunion was then called), on the northern side of the island, where a larger and more fertile plain was deemed more propitious for the development of settlements than the drier and more barren area of Saint-Paul on the western side of the island.
 Saint-Paul had been the site of Bourbon Island's first French settlement in 1663 due to the better anchorage and wind conditions of the western coast.

 The new settlement was named Saint-Denis after the name of a ship owned by one of governor Regnault's friends, which had landed in Réunion in 1668.
 Saint-Denis and Saint-Paul shared the role of colonial capital of Bourbon for some years, with the governor and colonial council staying alternatively in the two settlements, until Saint-Denis was chosen as the permanent location of Bourbon's colonial government in 1738.